Mohammad Shadmand | Assistant Professor

 Shadmand's research interests include:

-- Awarded best thesis in the International IEEE Industry Application Society (IAS) Graduate Thesis Contest for M. S. these in 2013.
+- Awarded 2nd Place in the International IEEE Industrial Application Society (IAS) Graduate Thesis Contest in 2013.

 - Awarded IEEE Standards Education Grant for the project “Fixed-Step Model Predictive Control of Grid-Tied Photovoltaic Inverter”, in August 2014.